Vascular Solutions, Inc. Langston Dual Lumen Catheter Recall

 We work with a network of engineering experts who can help us determine why a medical device was defective.
 Our legal team gathers evidence and interviews witnesses who can help us understand what happened.
 Our attorneys build strong cases that manufacturers and insurance companies must take seriously.

-If you were harmed through the use of a Langston Dual Lumen Catheter at hospital, clinic or doctor’s office in New Jersey, take action today.
+If you were harmed through the use of a Langston Dual Lumen Catheter at a hospital, clinic or doctor’s office in New Jersey, take action today.
 Contact us to schedule a free consultation with one of our experienced personal injury lawyers.
 Our firm has been helping the injured for generations.